rcaposova/tau-connectome/README.md

 ## License / reuse

 Add a license of your choice (MIT, BSD, Apache‑2.0).
 The code is educational and open for adaptation.

----

-## Acknowledgments

-This README describes exactly what the script does — no more, no less.